gardemm/SimpleSite/README.md

 ### What is this repository for? ###

-For demonstrate bootstrap adaptive page-proofs from [maket](http://image.prntscr.com/image/4ff297d29277402e9c8da1f9819850ca.png)
+For demonstrate how to building Single Page Applications using the [AngularJs framework](https://angularjs.org/)

 To build app I am using:
 * Yoman [gulp-sass](https://github.com/yeoman/generator-webapp) generator